databricks/terraform-databricks-lakehouse-blueprints/modules/azure_vnet_injected_databricks_workspace/README.md

 ---
-page_title: "Provisioning Secure Databricks Workspaces on GCP with Terraform"
+page_title: "Provisioning Azure Databricks Workspaces with Private Link and Data Exfiltration Protection with Terraform"
 ---

 # How to Deploy a Lakehouse Blueprint using Best Practices and Industry Helper Libraries